We will build the tomb

 LTTE and Tamil Eelam’s freedom struggle is always a topic of discussion in Tamil Nadu since 1970s.
 As a kid, I listened to Sun news, especially the international news section, to know what’s happening with LTTE and the Sri-Lankan government.
 All I wanted to hear - LTTE is making progress, they captured the base, they are marching forward, and they are winning the war!
 The students discussed it in lunch, the folks traveling in city/town buses discussed it.
 There were a lot of folks who were against LTTE too.

-In the first part of the book, the orders were to rape you, Meena Kandasamy pens events that led to her long-term relationship for liberation, love (internal strength of her) Tamil-tigresses’ and her support for self-determination of Tamils.
+, Meena Kandasamy pens events that led to her long-term relationship for liberation, love (internal strength of her) Tamil-tigresses’ and her support for self-determination of Tamils.
 The island nation’s events traveled so far and entered into the author’s home and homes of Tamil Nadu as it unfolded.

 History is written by winners and sometimes by the survivors.
 Not all survivors wish to speak or possess the language or skill to record history.
 The second part of the book documents the female Tamil tigresses and a wife of a Tamil tiger.
 The honest account of their meetings, situations, and post-trauma they live with.
 Along with their trauma, the author accounts her personal pain, troubles, and shattered images of the tigress’s conditions.
 The rape was a post-war tool of the Sri-Lanka army.
 The author points out how white-skin authors are considered neutral, whereas someone who can understand pain, the language, and state oppression is considered one-sided.